Health Department Announces Additional 1st And 2nd Dose COVID-19 Vaccine Appointments

-The Hamilton County Health Department has added a total of 890 new first dose and 4,068 new second dose Pfizer appointments to the schedule.
+The Hamilton County Health Department has added a total of 2,300 new first dose and 2,670 new second dose Pfizer appointments to the schedule.
+Hamilton County aligns with the State of Tennessee’s Vaccination Plan and expands COVID-19 eligibility to Phase 1C effective Monday, March 8.

 New First Dose Appointments: